devopsnights/devopsnights.github.io/_posts/2021-02-19-Creating-a-service-connection-for-a-GitHub-Organization-in-Azure-DevOps.md

 ![it](../images/posts/2021-02-19-Creating-a-service-connection-for-a-GitHub-Organization-in-Azure-DevOps/githubChooseOrg.png)

-Now you need to give some credentials and after this you will have a service connection ready for use!
+Now you need to give some credentials and after this you will have a service connection ready to use!

 ![alt](../images/posts/2021-02-19-Creating-a-service-connection-for-a-GitHub-Organization-in-Azure-DevOps/serviceconnection.png)